 TerraCycle accepts any brand of makeup container or packaging.
 MAC rewards customers with freebies if they bring in six empty containers from various Mac products.
 Other makeup brands offer similar deals.

-If you’re buying a new mattress, ask the store if they’d be willing to pick up and recycle your old one.
+If you’re buying a new mattress, ask the store if they would pick up and recycle your old one.
 Certain recycling localities will accept mattresses as bulk items.
 Secondhand stores are another option.

 Goodwill accepts televisions, radios, tablets, iPads, speakers, DVD players, and projectors; schools may also appreciate the donation!